 FINCO, which is a committee of the main Board meeting quarterly, is charged with monitoring and reviewing the Charity's financial performance and that of its trading subsidiaries, in particular its financial outcomes.
 Arthur Rakowski chairs FINCO.
-Membership of FINCO is set at a minimum of five people currently comprising Arthur Rakowski (Chair), two further Board members or co-opted members with a financial background, the company's internal auditor, the Chief Executive and the Group Finance Director.
+Membership of FINCO is set at a minimum of five people currently comprising Arthur Rakowski (Chair), two further Board members or co-opted members with a financial background, the company's outsourced internal auditor, the Chief Executive and the Group Finance Director.
 Bill Carr, the independent London Works Director also attends FINCO meetings.
 FINCO meets to review operating and management accounts, annual audited financial statements and policies related to financial management, including risk.

-The Board delegates day-to-day running of the organisation and the achievement of its strategic interventions to the Chief Executive, the senior management team and the experienced team of programme managers and project managers.
+The Board delegates day-to-day running of the organisation and the achievement of its strategic interventions to the Chief Executive, the senior management team and the experienced team of Heads of Programmes and project managers.
 The senior management team comprises the Chief Executive, Group Finance Director, Deputy Chief Executive, the Director of Account Management & Communications (pt), and the Director of Partnership and Practice (pt).
 Pay and remuneration for the Chief Executive is set by the Board.
 Pay and remuneration for the other members of the team is set by the Chief Executive who directly line manages them.
+Cost of living increases and any other payments which apply to all staff are approved by FINCO and the Board.